Local Plan for Derby (LPD)

 Our open spaces were also considered to be valuable for a multitude of reasons and should be protected.
 In addition to promoting health and wellbeing, their importance for nature conservation and biodiversity was recognised.

-The drive for high quality design in all new developments across the city was favored with respondents supporting the publication of design guidance for various subjects including for shopfronts, residential extensions, commercial development, and renewable energy installations.
+The drive for high quality design in all new developments across the city was favoured with respondents supporting the publication of design guidance for various subjects including for shopfronts, residential extensions, commercial development, and renewable energy installations.

 We have published a summary of the responses we received.
 We will use the responses to help inform the development of the new Local Plan as we move forward.